Heitmann dimension of distributive lattices and commutative rings

 \selectlanguage{english}

-{\bf Historial note.}\\ The trigger that triggered the invention of the Heitmann dimension, which we denote by $\Hdim$, is constituted by the remarkable article \cite[Generating non-Noetherian modules efficiently]{jHei84}.
+{\bf Historical note.}\\ The trigger of the invention of the Heitmann dimension, which we denote by $\Hdim$, is constituted by the remarkable article \citealt*[Generating non-Noetherian modules efficiently]{jHei84}.
 We review here this question and more generally the question of constructive definitions for various notions of dimension in commutative algebra.

+Constructive definitions of the Krull dimension of a commutative ring have been developed in several papers.